 Positive Behaviour Support (PBS) is widely acknowledged to be the most effective way to support people whose behaviour is challenging to the families, carers and services that support them.
-Since the Department of Health launched its "Positive and Safe" initiative in April 2014, PBS has been the required model to be used in all adult learning disabilities, social care and health services.
+Since the Department of Health launched its "Positive and Safe" initiative in April 2014, PBS has been the required model to be used in all adult learning disabilities, social care and health services, and in June 2019 the Department of Health and Social Care recommended all special schools should use evidence-based approaches such as PBS to proactively support pupils whose behaviour can be challenging.